 Cave-ins pose the greatest risk and are much more likely to result in a worker-related fatality than other excavation-related accidents.
 An unprotected trench becomes an early grave for a lot of workers.
 The weight of collapsing soil and the speed in which it is traveling cannot be overstated.

 Trench Safety Measures

 As soon as a trench reaches the 5’ depth, whether it appears stable or not, the OSHA standard governing excavations becomes applicable and a protective system must be installed.
-The only exception is for trenches dug in stable rock.
-If shallower depth trenches show signs of instability, these must be supported as well.
+The only exception is if the trench has been dug in stable rock.
+If shallower depth trenches show signs of instability, these must be addressed as well.

 Access and Egress

-OSHA standards require safe access and egress to all excavations.
-This includes ladders, ramps or other safe means of exit for employees working in trenches 4’ or deeper.
+OSHA standards require safe access and egress to all excavations, including ladders, steps ramps or other safe means of exit for employees working in trenches 4’ or deeper.
 The travel distance to reach these devices cannot exceed 25’.

 .
 Spoil piles must be kept, at minimum, 2 feet from trench edges